gbartolini/gbartolini.github.io/content/posts/20240303-recipe-local-setup/index.md

 <!--more-->

-_NOTE: this article has been updated on October 17th, 2024 with the most recent versions of `kind` and `cloudnative-pg`.
+_NOTE: this article has been updated on December 23rd, 2024 with the most recent versions of `kind` and `cloudnative-pg`.
 You might also be interested in the [CNPG Playground project]({{< relref "../20240920-cnpg-playground/index.md">}}) that was launched in the meantime._